webix-hub/docs/data/helpers/top_ten_helpers.md

 ## webix.ui

-This method is used mainly to **instantiate Webix component** of any complexity level, either it is a control or the complete application layout.
+This method is used mainly to **instantiate Webix component** of any complexity level, whether it is a control or a complete application layout.

-It converts a **JSON structure** passed into it as parameter to client-side layout objects - this is what Webix is used for:)
+It converts a **JSON structure** passed into it as a parameter to client-side layout objects - this is what Webix is used for:)

 ~~~js
 webix.ui({ view:"", ... });